 Since the dawn of the humanity, men tried to create light and chase away the darkness.
 In that endeavor, he came a long way.

 As the time passed, and new energy sources were discovered, new kinds of lamps were invented.
 In the 19th century, the kerosene lamps were introduced in Germany.
 It was a container with a kerosene in which wick or mantle was dipped that burned.
-Container had glass chimney or a globe, which protected flame
+Container had glass chimney or a globe, which protected flame from a draft.

 Last decades of the 18th century saw the first commercial use of coal gas for lightning the house.
 Coal gas was transported to the place of consumption by pipes and led into the lamps.
 In the early 19th century, most of the cities in the Europe and United States have their streets lit with gas light.

 Long battle against the night is marked with great inventions in artificial lightning.
 Some simple and basic, some complicated and lucky they all gave us lamps that we have today so we don’t have to consider darkness as our enemy any more.
 Find here more information about history of lamps.